Siemens SIPROTEC 5 Devices

 Do now

-0/2WORKAROUNDRestrict access to SNMP port 161/UDP to trusted IP addresses only using firewall rules
+0/2WORKAROUNDRestrict access to port 161/UDP to trusted IP addresses only using firewalls or access control lists

-WORKAROUNDDisable SNMP service on communication modules if not required for operations
+WORKAROUNDDisable the SNMP service on SIPROTEC 5 communication modules if SNMP monitoring is not required

 Schedule — requires maintenance window